Inventory Lab Review: Best Inventory Management Software for Amazon Sellers

-It’s worth noting that as you can see from how the menus are laid out, it’s obvious that the software focuses heavily on the accounting and reporting sections.
-Other than the accounting and reporting section, perhaps the most prominent other section is the “List” section.
+It’s worth noting that as you can see from how the menus are laid out, it’s evident that the software focuses heavily on the accounting and reporting sections.
+Other than the accounting and reporting section, perhaps the most prominent other part is the “List” section.
 This helps you scan items, edit their listing info and prepare them to be shipped to Amazon FBA warehouses (if you’re using FBA).
 They also help you comply with Amazon’s box content information requirement, which is an added plus.

 Inventorylab Review: Dashboard

 The dashboard (as per the image above) provides some vital stats in a visually appealing way without cramming too much data together.
-It defaults to the monthly profit and sales report but you can easily change the date ranges in the top right corner:
+It defaults to the monthly profit and sales report, but you can easily change the date ranges in the top right corner:

 What’s beautiful about all of this is that IL pulls all their data directly from your Amazon Seller Central account.
 If you were to do this manually, you’d be gathering data from a bunch of different sources and pulling your hair out manually entering the data into spreadsheets and creating formulas.
-This benefit becomes really apparent in the accounting and reporting sections.
+This benefit becomes apparent in the accounting and reporting sections.